kjczarne/refinery-api/doc/STACK.md

 Our choice for a database is Apache CouchDB.
 We choose CouchDB for its high reliability, querying natively through HTTP, support for distributed computing and top-notch availability (no downtime policy).
 In terms of the CAP theorem this is an AP system which is *eventually consistent*.
 CouchDB can be easily scaled and if in the future the number of records increases greatly, it's possible to use distributed map-reduce-based computing paradigm.

-By design our CouchDB is decoupled from the project itself but it's eventually necessary to allow data transfer between two mediums.
+By design our CouchDB is decoupled from the project itself but it's eventually necessary to allow data transfer between the two mediums.

 ## Logging

-`winston` is our logger of choice as it's very simple to implement and very comprehensive when reading code.
+`winston` is the logger of choice here as it's very simple to implement and very comprehensive when reading code.
 Read DEBUGGING.md to learn how to use it.
-We do not currently pass logs around to any sort of messaging broker but we see that as a possibility as we scale this project.
+I do not currently pass logs around to any sort of messaging broker but I see that as a possibility as we scale this project.